Trump's Justice Department sues California over immigration enforcement

 The suit asks a federal judge to declare the state laws invalid and block their enforcement.
 It is separate from other cases, now working their way through the courts, that are challenging the Justice Department's efforts to withhold federal crime-fighting funds from sanctuary communities.

 "So we're prepared to deal with this," Becerra said.
-"We believe we are in full compliance with the federal constitution and federal law," he said.
+"We believe we are in full compliance with the federal constitution and federal law."

 "Jeff, these political stunts may be the norm in Washington, but they don’t work here.
 SAD!!!"
-Brown said in the statement, using language that the president is known for.
+Brown said, using language the president is known for.